-- 1. 80 percent of consumers will report that ADRC staff were good or excellent in helping to understand the service system. - 2.
-80 percent of consumers who are eligible and/or choose specific services, will obtain those services. - 3.
+- 1. 80 percent of consumers will report that ADRC staff were good or excellent in helping them understand the service system. - 2.
+100 percent of Volunteer Benefits Assistance Team members will be centrally dispatched to work with Medicaid branch offices. - 3.
+75 percent of consumers at District Senior Centers; agencies that specifically serve racial, ethnic, and sexual minority elders; and meal sites will express satisfaction with services and activities at these community access points - 4.
 75 percent of consumers will report that it would be easy or very easy to contact the ADRC again.